drupal-composer/drupal-project/README.md

 * Theme (packages of type `drupal-module`) will be placed in `web/sites/all/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/`
 * Libraries (packages of type `drupal-library`) will be placed in `web/sites/all/libraries/` (See Libraries)
+* Helps for using othe PHP packages almost similar to the Drupal 8 version

+## How to enable the Composer autoloader in your Drupal 7 website

+The skeleton already installs the `composer_autoloader` module.
+Just enable it in the website before enabling any possible module that have dependencies various packages.

 ## Adding patches to core, contrib modules or themes